sethfowler/vimlike-extended/README.md

 - Scrolling commands (h, j, k, l) now correctly scroll in one dimension without affecting the other.
 - Added support for ex-mode, which you can enter by pressing ':' and exit by pressing escape.
 - Added the ':e' command, which loads a new web page. "http://" will be added automatically if no protocol is specified.
+- Added the ':go' command, which performs a Google search.
-- Added the ':gr' command, which performs a google search.
+- Added the ':gy' command, which performs a YouTube search.